Skip to main content

 • Is the EPC valid, missing or out of date?

-• Does the quote include all plumbing, controls, cylinder work, radiator changes and electrical work?
+• Does the quote include all plumbing, controls, cylinder work, radiator changes, electrical work and any extra building work discovered at survey?

 For Octopus specifically, compare the lower-installation-cost route with the lower-running-cost route if you are offered different system designs.
 Octopus’s own help material explains that a higher-temperature installation can be cheaper to fit but more expensive to run, while a lower-temperature setup may need more radiator work upfront.